niellevince/gatesmith/README.md

 // The helper functions evaluate the comparison and return:
 // - 'update:own|true' if userId === resourceId
+// - 'update:own|false' if userId !== resourceId
 // - 'update:group|true' if userId is in memberIds
 // - 'export:val|true' if the validation function returns true

+// Without a helper function:
+// - 'update:own' is assumed to be true - permission is granted without validation
+// - Only when using a helper that returns '|false' will the permission be denied
 ```

 ## Contributing